Recreation resource planning: Planning Considerations

 An adequate recreation resource planning process and plan must address all of the significant public issues, management concerns, opportunities, and threats that are identified in the early stages of the planning process.
 Issues, concerns, opportunities and threats that are not deemed significant, do not need to be addressed in the plan.

 Planning Inputs

 Recreation resource planning requires the consideration of many inputs such as an inventory of existing plans and policies, current type and amount of recreation use (supply and demand), recreation trends, public issues, management concerns, regional supply of recreation opportunities, visitor and stakeholder preferences, economic impact of recreation participation, best available science, environmental conditions, and available information from recreation and resource monitoring.

 Recreation Resource Publics

-Recreation resource planning must try to engage and hear from all the diverse publics who value the recreation resource.
-The easily recognizable publics are often labeled visitors, local business, land owners and communities, but there may also be equally important publics who vicariously value the resource, some who have been displaced by past unacceptable conditions, some who do not have the ability to attend meetings, or some who live across the country but equally share in the ownership of the public resource.
+Recreation resource planning must engage with and hear from members of the public who value the recreation resource.
+Members of the public can be visitors, local business owners, land owners and communities, but there may also be equally important members of the public who do not use the resource, but equally share in the ownership of the public resource.